Nucleomics-VIB/admin-tools/NCDataMngr/README.md

 "Shows the list of all variables defined in 'run_config.yaml'"

 * ShareStatus
-"Shows the current usage of the share"
+"Shows the current usage of the share (add '-p <subfolder-name>' to get more details)"

 ### T:/0003_Runs Storage scanning actions